BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Abstract

 \section{Abstract}

-We introduce {\em BranchGAN\/}, a novel training method that enables unconditioned generative adversarial networks (GANs) to learn image manifolds at {\em multiple scales\/}.
-The key novel feature of BranchGAN is that it is trained in {\em multiple branches\/}, progressively covering both the breadth and depth of the network, as resolutions of the training images increase to reveal finer-scale features.
-Specifically, each noise vector, as input to the generator network, is {\em explicitly\/} split into several sub-vectors, each corresponding to, and is trained to learn, image representations at a particular scale.
+We introduce {\em BSD-GAN\/}, a novel {\em multi-branch\/} and {\em scale-disentangled} training method which enables unconditional Generative Adversarial Networks (GANs) to learn image representations at {\em multiple scales\/}, benefiting a wide range of generation and editing tasks.
+The key feature of BSD-GAN is that it is trained in multiple branches, progressively covering both the breadth and depth of the network, as resolutions of the training images increase to reveal finer-scale features.
+Specifically, each noise vector, as input to the generator network of BSD-GAN, is {\em deliberately \/} split into several sub-vectors, each corresponding to, and is trained to learn, image representations at a particular scale.
 During training, we progressively ``de-freeze'' the sub-vectors, one at a time, as a new set of higher-resolution images is employed for training and more network layers are added.
 A consequence of such an explicit sub-vector designation is that we can {\em directly\/} manipulate and even combine latent (sub-vector) codes which model different feature scales.
-Experiments demonstrate the effectiveness of our training method in {\em scale-disentangled\/} learning of image manifolds and synthesis, without any extra labels and without compromising quality of the synthesized high-resolution images.
-We further demonstrate three applications enabled or improved by BranchGAN.
+Extensive experiments demonstrate the effectiveness of our training method in {\em scale-disentangled\/} learning of image representations and synthesis of novel image contents, without any extra labels and without compromising quality of the synthesized high-resolution images.
+We further demonstrate several image generation and manipulation applications enabled or improved by BSD-GAN.
+Source codes are available at \href{https://github.com/duxingren14/BSD-GAN}{https://github.com/duxingren14/BSD-GAN}. \keywords{Generative Adversarial Network; Image Synthesis; Image Representation Learning; Scale-Disentanglement}